li0nel/skillful/README.md

 docker-compose up -d
 ```

-::warning:: Warning: Docker seems very slow when using an SSH endpoint.
+:warning: Warning: Docker seems very slow when using an SSH endpoint.

 A faster alternative is to manually create an SSH tunnel between your machine and the EC2 instance:
 ```